malinLehander/Power-Handle/README.md

 When a measurement is chosen, the measurement is presented in a graph of the effort (Newton) over the time (seconds), and also the mean value can be seen.
 It is also possible to delete measurements in the history list.

+Link to video when using the Power Handle: https://youtu.be/_WBeGIodWGo

 The set-up of the Power Handle:

 <img src="https://user-images.githubusercontent.com/97241022/148410238-9c582845-959c-483b-aea6-386b4eb30203.png" width="300" /> <img src="https://user-images.githubusercontent.com/97241022/148410680-423caf23-0b3f-4ac4-888a-2308b4302854.png" width="250" />